 About the Arcata Interfaith Gospel Choir

 The Arcata Interfaith Gospel Choir (AIGC) sings inspiring and uplifting Black Gospel music.
-The 60-voice community choir serves the North Coast region by performing at community events, fundraising benefits, memorials, churches and for inmates at the Humboldt County jail.
-The AIGC holds three main fundraising concerts per year -- the Harvest Concert in early November, the Holiday Concert in mid-December, and the Spring Concert or Prayer Breakfast in early May.
+This large community choir serves the North Coast region by performing at community events, benefits, memorials, churches and for inmates at the Humboldt County jail.
+The AIGC holds three main fundraising concerts per year: the Harvest Concert in early November, the Holiday Concert in mid-December, and the Spring Concert or Prayer Breakfast in early May.
 See the Events page for a list of upcoming events.

 The mission of the AIGC is to inspire faith, hope, love, unity and joy through Black Gospel music.
 The choir exemplifies the principles of equality, unity and cooperation through multi-faith and multiracial choir membership.

-For funding, the non-profit AIGC relies on choir member dues, proceeds from AIGC produced events, donations from the community, various fundraisers, and from grant funds.
+For funding, the non-profit AIGC relies on choir member dues, proceeds from AIGC-produced events, donations from the community, various fundraisers, and grant funds.
 The AIGC is now part of Humboldt Area Foundation with an Organizational Fund.
 Go to the Donate page to make a donation to the AIGC.

-The current AIGC Board of Directors includes these hard-working choir members: Keri Raphael (President), Yemaya Kimmel (Vice President), Randy Sherer (Treasurer), Janine Volkmar (Secretary), Lisa Hoyt, Leslie Rodelander, and Dave Rosso.
+The current AIGC Board of Directors includes: Keri Raphael (President), Yemaya Kimmel (Vice President), Jeanne Albertson (Treasurer), Patrice Walsh (Secretary), Leslie Rodelander, Lisa Hoyt.

-The choir directors work with the Creative Team to do the day-to-day work of the AIGC.
-The Creative Team consists of Louis Hoiland (Director), Lorenza Simmons-Phillips (Assistant Director), Halimah Collingwood and Donna George.
-The Creative Team meets regularly to plan the AIGC season and organize all AIGC events.
+The choir directors and the Steering Committee do the day-to-day work of the AIGC.
+The Steering Committee meets regularly to plan the AIGC season and organize all AIGC events.
 To support the choir, members take on numerous jobs including choir management, publicity, webmaster, graphic design, ticket sales, music transcription, leading vocal exercises, set up for rehearsals and events and assisting the Youth Choir Director.